must1d/powers/README.md

 ---

 ### power-builder
-**Power Builder** - Complete guide for building and testing new Kiro Powers with templates, best practices, and validation.
+**Power Builder** - Complete guide for building and testing new Kiro powers with templates, best practices, and validation.

 **MCP Servers:** None (Knowledge Base Power)